LLNL/msr-genie/README.md

 *replace with actual df_dm or msr being queried. ie. to search for msrs associated with df_dm = 06_4FH. we run the program with the command ./Genie msr 06_4FH. bit-mask requires both df_dm and msr information.

+## Template Maker

+templatemaker.py is a small utility that can autogenerate MSR-Safe allowlist templates from msr-genie scrapes.

+templatemaker by default expects scrapes to be in ./Intel_MSRs/blr by default this can be updated by altering the filepath at the top of the file.

+templatemaker will display a list of architectures you can select and create an allowlist for.

+Allowlists will be placed in ./templates/ by default.